Miami Sector Florida

 The Miami Sector (MIP) as we know it today was established in 1940 and consists of approximately 187,000 square miles and has 1,203 miles of coastal border (Florida only) along the Atlantic and Gulf shores of Florida, Georgia, South Carolina, and North Carolina (1,776 miles of Coastal Border in the official area of responsibility (AOR).
 While the Miami Border Patrol Sector's AOR includes Georgia, South Carolina, and North Carolina, the sector's primary area of operation takes place in the state of Florida, excluding the Florida Panhandle west of the Apalachicola River, which covers 42,464 square miles.
 There are six Border Patrol Stations located within the AOR of MIP.
 These stations are strategically located and staffed to address the current threat within the State of Florida only.

-Deputy Chief Patrol Agent: John R. Modlin
+Acting Chief Patrol Agent: John R. Modlin

 Service Area: The Miami Sector covers the states of Florida, Georgia, North Carolina and South Carolina.